Iron, K-Rapper, Arrested For Violently Assaulting Girlfriend, Stabbing Himself

 “I want to tell you my side of the story accurately because only what the other side alleged, which is untrue, made headlines.

-Given all the controversies Iron had last year, including the fact he admitted to stabbing a friend when he was a child, it will be very hard for anyone to take Iron’s word seriously.
+Given all the controversies Iron had last year, including the fact that he admitted to stabbing a friend when he was a child, it will be very hard for anyone to take Iron’s word seriously.
 Coincidentally, the time of the violent assault against “Girlfriend A” happens to be around the same time when controversial song “Roll” was released.
 In it, Iron does rap about rape.

 Iron’s case was turned over to the court on Tuesday, March 14 KST.
 Since this situation is ongoing, we will report more news pertaining to the situation once it becomes available.